Voltstro-Studios/UnityWebBrowser/docs/articles/dev/Project-Layout.md

 ### UnityWebBrowser.Engine.Cef

 UWB's CEF Engine. .NET project that is built out as an application.
-In publish mode it will build anything .NET into a single file.
+In publish mode it will build the app into a single file.